jgarc172/code-practice/Preparation/3-types-and-function-notation.md

 The not function takes a boolean value and it returns the reverse of its value:

-  not: boolean -> boolean
+  not : boolean -> boolean
 ```

-Example:
+Example invocation of `not` and its result:
 ```
 not(true)  -> false
 not(false) -> true